 The second line contains a single string, .

-We delete the following characters from our two strings to turn them into anagrams of each other:
+Delete the following characters from our two strings to turn them into anagrams:

-We had to delete characters to make both strings anagrams.
+characters have to be deleted to make both strings anagrams.